-Mr Damian Delaney Experience Non-Executive Director (resigned 9 September 2014) Mr Delaney is a Chartered Accountant with over 25 years of experience working with international listed companies.
-Interest in Shares and Options Special Responsibilities Directorships held in other listed entities Mr Delaney commenced his career in South Africa, qualifying with Coopers & Lybrand, before taking up a series of Finance positions in the United Kingdom, finally as Finance Director of LSE listed Tarsus Group plc until 2004.
+Mr Damian Delaney - Non-Executive Director (resigned 9 September 2014)

+Experience Mr Delaney is a Chartered Accountant with over 25 years of experience working with international listed companies.
+Mr Delaney commenced his career in South Africa, qualifying with Coopers & Lybrand, before taking up a series of Finance positions in the United Kingdom, finally as Finance Director of LSE listed Tarsus Group plc until 2004.
 Mr Delaney brings significant experience in capital markets for the SME sector.
-He is fully conversant with all regulatory requirements of the Australian and UK markets, holding company secretarial roles on a number of ASX listed companies and has many years' hands on experience managing all aspects of a Company's finances and operations and associated regulatory reporting. - 35,490 Shares Nil Options - N/A - Genesis Minerals Limited (March 2012 - present) Redbank Copper Limited (July 2012 - present)
+He is fully conversant with all regulatory requirements of the Australian and UK markets, holding company secretarial roles on a number of ASX listed companies and has many years' hands on experience managing all aspects of a Company's finances and operations and associated regulatory reporting.
+Interest in Shares and Options - 35,490 Shares Nil Options Special Responsibilities - N/A Directorships held in other - Genesis Minerals Limited (March 2012 - present) listed entities Redbank Copper Limited (July 2012 - present)